Review of the Album "Enemy of the Music Business" by British Death Metal Band Napalm Death

 The second reason why this album is one of the best of the year 2000 and especially beyond is because the album brings attention to the dysfunction in the US Congress without actually mentioning about it.
 The album also brings attention to the flaws of the conservative ideology.
 The song Constitutional Hell is a song that addresses what typically happens in the political arena as decisions are made and there is usually a kind of power struggle as one political party tries to prove that they can outsmart and outwork the other.
 The song tries to point out that there is a constitutional crisis when politicians yell and etiquette tries to take the place of integrity.

 The next song called Vermin is about people that are in this world to pillage, plunder, and devour the world’s resources for their own personal gain.
 These kinds of people can be referred to as rats and they bring no benefit to mankind.

-Vocal Contrast and Philosophical Lyrical Approach Makes this Album an Elite One
+The Vocal Contrast and Philosophical Lyrical Approach Makes This Album an Elite One

 There is also an interesting contrast in the vocals in this album and that is a higher sort of screaming voice as the words abstinence and intolerance are uttered in the first song.
 I can tell that the band also takes a technical yet philosophical approach to their lyrics when they suggest that it makes no sense for there to be things that are worse than intolerance.